sapegin/washingcode-book/manuscript/book.md

 ])
 -->

-I think now it’s easier to understand what the code does.
-There’s no repetition and the intent is clear: the `getMessageProps` function converts a list of values to an array of objects and removes “empty” items.
+Now it’s easier to understand what the code does.
+There’s no repetition, and the intent is clear: the `getMessageProps` function converts a list of values to an array of objects and removes “empty” items.

 We can simplify it further: